Ankush9140/Weather-Site/README.md

 ## Installation
 To install the dependencies, follow these steps:
+1. Open Project1 folder on the terminal.
-1. On terminal type npm install.
+2. On terminal type npm install.
-2. On terminal type npm install axios.
+3. On terminal type npm install axios.
-3. You are good to go.
+4. You are good to go.